What are the best side hustles for introverts?

 I asked if they were looking for a new gig as a chef, and they explained the picture was actually for Indeed’s Job Spotter app.

-The app pays you to help crowdsource its job listings — usually between $0.05 and $1 for every sign you submit.
+The now-shut-down app paid you to help crowdsource its job listings — usually between $0.05 and $1 for every sign you submit.